FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Results

 Supplementary Figure \ref{TCC_spatial} provides the spatial distributions of temporally-averaged $\textrm{TCC}$ for both ECMWF S2S and FuXi-S2S, along with the differences in $\textrm{TCC}$ between FuXi-S2S and ECMWF S2S for $\textrm{TP}$, $\textrm{T2M}$, $\textrm{Z500}$, and $\textrm{OLR}$ forecasts at lead times of 3-4 and 5-6 weeks, respectively.
 The spatial distributions of $\textrm{TCC}$ reveal considerably higher values over tropics, and greater values over oceans than over land.
 The $\textrm{TCC}$ differences are described in red (positive values), blue (negative values), and white (zero values) patterns, suggesting whether FuXi-S2S's performance is superior, inferior, or equivalent to ECMWF S2S, respectively.
 Overall, FuXi-S2S demonstrates positive $\textrm{TCC}$ differences for ${\textrm{TP}}$ and ${\textrm{OLR}}$ in most regions worldwide, consistent with the findings presented in Figure \ref{TCC}.
-Moreover, FuXi-S2S also outperforms ECMWF over large part of extra-tropical regions for both $\textrm{T2M}$ and $\textrm{Z500}$.
+Moreover, FuXi-S2S also outperforms ECMWF in a majority of extra-tropical regions for both $\textrm{T2M}$ and $\textrm{Z500}$, although its performance is generally less skilful in the tropical areas.